- What is Business Aviation?

 - Full-time undergraduate enrolled or accepted into an aviation management program at an NBAA/UAA member school; rising sophomore or higher standing, with a minimum GPA of 3.0.

 - Award Amount:

 - $5,000 for educational costs

 - Notification/Award Period:

 Resident Status Required?

 - Other Requirements:

 - Completed application package, which consists of essay, resume, unofficial transcript and one signed letter of recommendation.

 Conklin & de Decker, in coordination with the National Business Aviation Association (NBAA), established the Alan H. Conklin Business Aviation Management Scholarship in 2007 to benefit undergraduates pursuing careers in business aviation management.
 It was renamed in 2014 to also recognize Bill de Decker.

 The scholarship was initially created to honor the memory of Al Conklin, a U.S. Air Force veteran and business aviation leader for more than 60 years.
 Conklin’s experience as a business aircraft salesman in the early decades of his career informed his later work in proving the economic value of aircraft to business.
-Today, the scholarship also honors Bill de Decker for his contributions to business aviation, for which he was honored in 2014 with NBAA’s John P. “Jack” Doswell Award.
-Together, Al Conklin and Bill de Decker first published the Aircraft Cost Evaluator in the 1970s and later founded Conklin & de Decker, an aviation information company that provides aircraft operating cost and performance data.
+Today, the scholarship also honors Bill de Decker’s contributions to business aviation, for which he was honored in 2014 with NBAA’s John P. “Jack” Doswell Award.
+Together, Al Conklin and Bill de Decker first published the Aircraft Cost Evaluator in the 1970’s and later founded Conklin & de Decker, an aviation information company that provides aircraft operating cost and performance data.